Slackadays/Clipboard/README.md

 Clipboard (or CB) is one of _the most advanced_ clipboard managers you can get!

-When we started writing CB, we needed something way more powerful than other terminal tools like `xclip`, `xsel`, `wl-clipboard`, `pbcopy`, or `clip`, and something really easy to use by truly anyone.
+When we started writing CB, we needed something way more powerful than other terminal tools like `xclip`, `wl-clipboard`, or `pbcopy`, and something really easy to use by truly anyone.

 Enjoy support for...